punchmonster/Togglr/README.md

 #Togglr - A jQuery Plugin

-This plugin will let you make easy jQuery toggle associations between multiple HTML elements, it's hard to explain but hopefully the example will clear it up.
+This plugin will let you make easy jQuery toggle associations between multiple HTML elements.

+It's hard to explain but hopefully the example will clear it up.

 ###How To Use: